Brett-Tanner/Journal/Mar_23.md

     - And reverse on delete
     - Probably a callback when that type of option is created/destroyed?

+- [] Children

+  - [] Add column for grade at school
+  - [x] Single name column for kids/adults
+    - [] But in forms, get separately then combine with japanese space
+  - [] Single columns for allergies
+    - [] Allergies are a required field
+    - [] Form default is blank, there's a greyed select box which when toggled to no changes the input to なし (user can't alter), toggled to yes makes editable

 - [] Requests/Bugfixes
-  - [x] Wrote a guide for anyone who ends up translating for the app
-    - [] Update to reflect the fact we're using codespaces
-    - [] Set up codespaces so translators can run a version of the app with their changes using rails s
-      - Create an issue to track the translations, from that issue create a branch
-      - Delete the current one and set it up on translation branch
   - [] Sort out the invoice change formatting on event children so HTML tags are removed but newlines aren't
-  - [] Also look into the performance impact of making each row a turbo frame (or maybe just the col??) so marking it as seen removes the button
-  - [] Preserve scroll position on Event#show when switching between children
-  - [] Make allergies on the add child form a select box between yes/no

 #### What I learned